insilichem/garleek/docs/tutorials.rst

 As a result, for the ``--types`` dictionaries to work with biomolecules, they must include the adequate ``<ResName>_<PDBName>`` combination, and not the 2nd field as seen in the previous tutorials.
 Obviously, the originating PDB file must have atoms and residues properly named so the PDB fields are correctly written.
 Otherwise, it won't work.

-We provide several mappings obtained automatically from TINKER force fields featuring a ``biotype`` section using a custom script.
+We provide several mappings obtained automatically from Tinker force fields featuring a ``biotype`` section using a custom script.
 However, for this to work, the biomolecule must include the correct ``PDBName`` and ``ResName`` values.

 .. tip::